AkimovLab/Project_CsPbI3_MB_vs_SP/cubic/step2/README.md

 This file is a template of a cp2k input file and is used to compute the electronic structure of the system along the precomputed nuclear trajectory.
 SCF calculations are called with the parameter `RUN_TYPE ENERGY`.

-In the section FORCE_EVAL < PROPERTIES, is the input needed to compute TD-DFT calculations.
+In the section `FORCE_EVAL < PROPERTIES`, is the input needed to compute TD-DFT calculations.
 If one wishes to compute only KS properties (overlaps, energies) one can delete this section.
-One would also need to set completion_level = 0 in the file submit_template.slm.
-One can set completion_level = 0 and also perform TDDFT calculations as well.
+One would also need to set `completion_level = 0` in the file `submit_template.slm`.
+One can set `completion_level = 0` and also perform TDDFT calculations as well.
 In this case, the computation of the MB basis would be done in a post-process style.
 This is what we do here.

-If the user needs to change the cp2k input, the changes should be done to this input file.
-One must make sure that the cube files can be produced via WRITE_CUBE .TRUE.
+If the user needs to change the CP2K input, the changes should be done to this input file.
+One must make sure that the cube files can be produced via `WRITE_CUBE .TRUE.`.

 Other required files for running the CP2K input file are basis set and pseudopotential files or any other files required to run the calculations, such as `dftd3.dat`.
 The full path to these files in the `cp2k_input_template.inp` file shoud be specified.